View Bill Johnson's Obituary on montgomeryadvertiser.com and share memories

 In Hawaii, he was Commanding Officer of the P-3 Orion Patrol Squadron One and later served at the USAF War College in Montgomery, where he was Naval Advisor to Air University.

-He and wife Patty made lasting friendships with many foreign officer families while hosting them during their short tenures at the Air University in Montgomery.
+He and wife Patty made lasting friendships with many foreign officer families while hosting them during their short tenures at the Air University.

 Bill's military decorations include the Legion of Merit, Meritorious Service Medal, Air Medals (2), Joint Service Commendation Medal, Navy Commendation Medal (2), Air Force Meritorious Unit Commendation, National Defense Service, Vietnam Service (4), Vietnamese Gallantry Cross Unit Citation and Vietnam Campaign medal.

-Among his favorite adventures: Seeing Africa while on tent safari, armed with a machete and whistle at night in case lions or hyenas got too close.
+Among his favorite adventures: Seeing Africa while on tent safari, armed with a machete and whistle at night in case the wildlife got too close.

 He and wife Patty, of Rocky Ford, Colorado, took the time to show their four children the world.